 9. Create and Monetize a Forum

 Once you’ve built an audience with content curation, you can try to progress to building a community in the form of a forum.
-If you’re using WP RSS Aggregator or another WordPress plugin to curate content, you can easily add a forum to your WordPress site using something like bbPress.
+If you’re using WP RSS Aggregator or other content curation tools to curate content, you can easily add a forum to your WordPress site using something like bbPress.

 Start off slow with a free forum.
 Once you grow the free area of your forum, you can add monetization with private premium boards.